Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Results

 Figure~\ref{fig:full_page_marginals} offers a qualitative look at the performance of select splitting heuristics, where the depicted marginals can build intuition for the tabulated metrics.
-As might be expected from the relatively strong results that most heuristics demonstrated in Table~\ref{tab:GEO_baseline_results}, all three distributions in the \ac{geo} case appear to match the truth quite closely.
-In the more challenging Molniya and northern butterfly cases though, the \ac{fos} splitting fails to appropriately capture the nonlinearities.
-Here, uncertainty scaling visually demonstrates its potential; by augmenting \ac{fos} to \ac{usfos}, the \ac{gm} representation better approximates the truth.
-Furthermore, as will be reiterated in the next subsection, deferred splitting does not significantly sacrifice fidelity in its approximation despite achieving significant computational savings.
+As might be expected from the relatively strong results that most heuristics demonstrated in Table~\ref{tab:GEO_baseline_results} and the relatively linear $x$-$y$ marginal, all three distributions in the \ac{geo} case appear to match the truth quite closely.
+The \ac{leo} case largely follows suit; however, here the limitations of linear covariance propagation become more apparent.
+These limitations manifest visually in the marginal distributions appearing very thin and stretched compared to the truth, and ultimately produced poor structural agreement in the Molniya case.
+In the more challenging Molniya and southern $\mathrm{L}_{1}$ halo cases, the \ac{fos}-based splitting fails to appropriately capture the nonlinearities.
+Furthermore, as discussed in Section~\ref{sec:secondorder}, extension to second-order propagation of moments produces more accurate \ac{gm} approximations; neglecting these higher-order effects can be severly damaging in highly nonlinear systems.
+The marginals provided here are representative, with many of those produced by other splitting heuristics appearing similar.
+In particular, the deferred splitting DS-2 and DS-3 are identical to the immediate splitting \ac{wussolc} in the southern $\mathrm{L}_{1}$ halo case, as will be reported in the subsequent subsection.